 Homeland Security deputy optimistic on Trump immigration plan; acknowledges need to find 'right mix' of tools

-Homeland Security Deputy Secretary Elaine Duke says she optimistic about Congress embracing the Trump administration’s immigration-reform proposal, which she thinks meets the country’s border-security needs, while acknowledging the agency's challenge of having to find the “right mix” of manpower, a physical border wall and technology.
+Homeland Security Deputy Secretary Elaine Duke says she's optimistic about Congress embracing the Trump administration’s immigration-reform proposal, which she thinks meets the country’s border-security needs, while acknowledging the agency's challenge of having to find the “right mix” of manpower, a border wall and technology.

 “I’m absolutely optimistic,” Duke told Fox News on Friday.
 “It (ends) the search for what this country needs.
 I think everybody is going to rally around it.”

-Among congressional lawmakers to immediately back the administration's framework plan was Trump supporter and Arizona Republican Sen. Tom Cotton.
+Among congressional lawmakers to immediately back the administration's framework plan was Trump supporter and Arkansas Republican Sen. Tom Cotton.

 “The president's framework is generous and humane, while also being responsible,” Cotton said after details of the plan were made public Thursday.